jdi-testing/jdi-qasp-ml/README.md

 # Docker
-- build image: run build-docker-image.bat
-- run-docker.bat (check model's endpoint at http://localhost:5000/predict )
+- `docker compose up` (check model's endpoint at http://localhost:5000/predict )
   - run build-dataset.js in your browser js console.
 - send data using POST request to model
 - after a few seconds dataset with discovered controll elements will be sent back
 - you may check Test-Backend.ipynb as an example